drarkadeep/projects/README.md

 - [Portfolio Generator](https://drarkadeep.github.io/purulent-personal-projects/portfolio-generator/index.html) - Simple.
 I made a generator that helps me add new cards to my portfolio.
 I have no idea how this could be useful for anyone else.
 - [Bad Time](https://drarkadeep.github.io/purulent-personal-projects/bad-time/index.html) - A quick way to check the time in a few cities across the globe.
 This is a bad project.
 I am not proud of this.
 - [TimeShift](https://drarkadeep.github.io/purulent-personal-projects/timeshift/index.html) - I made this to calibrate my postgraduate entrance revision slots.
 This worked in tandem with a buncha other local stuff I used to run.
 This can be helpful for you if you are dedicating an entire day for any goal.
 Feel free to alter the description and number of the shifts...
 - [The Experiment](https://drarkadeep.github.io/purulent-personal-projects/the-experiment/index.html) - I don't know when I made this.
 A part of me tells me that it wasn't me who made it all.
-It probably spawned into existence...just...like...that
+It probably spawned into existence just like that!

 ## Why do I make these?
 These?
 There are a lot more of these.
 These are just the ones that I share.
 A more fundamental question would be - why did I make those, that is, those which are not these, when I'm not even sharing them with you.
 As for the question you asked, I make these for sharing with you.